ychuzevi/articles/consul/discovery_with_consul_01.md

 The list goes on, but that's some of the main reasons people tend to prefer cloud-based or containerization of applications.
 All of this goes with some additional complexity however: applications can move very fast from a machine to another, change their IP, their port, so traditional tools such as DNS and databases are hard to scale efficiently to allow those kinds of new workloads.

 We will not detail all the features of Consul, but this software is basically a strongly consistent distributed KV, having features similar to products such as ETCD or Zookeeper, but a part of KV dedicated to Discovery oriented towards services.

--- I would remove this (redundant with failure detection descried in below feature : "It also comes with interesting features regarding healthiness, most notably a mechanism to detect node failures." --
+It also comes with built-in feature to detect failing nodes (which is a pretty hard task in a distributed environment)

 Consul bring some very cool features:
  - no specific requirements in terms of network (you don't need to run a complicated Software Defined Network system), so all systems can talk with each others regardles of the fact that those systems are running in the Cloud, in containers or in traditional bare-metal machines